Introduction

 Total RNA was isolated using MN-NucleoSpin RNA (as per manufacturer’s instructions) from the liver and colon of untreated and DSS-treated animals of indicated genotypes. cDNA was synthesized using Takara cDNA synthesis kit as per manufacturer protocol.
 RT-qPCR was performed using PowerUp SYBR Green PCR master mix in ABI 7500 FAST instrument.
 Relative mRNA levels were quantitated and GAPDH was used as a control.

-Further, RNA isolated from liver tissue was subjected to paired-end RNA-seq analysis after rRNA depletion, on Illumina platform 6000 at core facility of the CCMB, India.
+Further, RNA isolated from liver tissue was subjected to paired-end RNA-sequencing after rRNA depletion, on Illumina platform 6000 at core facility of the CCMB, India.
 Twenty million unique RNA fragments were sequenced per sample and the average length of the sequenced reads was around 150bp.
 The RNA-seq raw data is available in the NIH National Center for Biotechnology Information GEO database as GSE243307.
 Quality control and sequence trimming was performed using fastp (v0.23.2).
 The trimmed paired-end reads were aligned to the mouse genomes (mm9) using the HISAT2 (v2.2.1) pipeline.
 Reads were assembled into transcripts using StringTie (v2.2.1).
 Annotation was conducted using aligned sequences and a GTF annotation file.
 The mapped reads were then used for generating the count table using StringTie (v2.2.1).
 We had a total of 51,610 entries in our dataset for which differential expression analysis was performed using the DEseq2 R package.
 Pathway enrichment was performed using the GO database and clusters were visualized using the R package ClusterProfiler.

 Biochemical studies